Quantum Algorithm for Finding the Optimal Variable Ordering for Binary Decision Diagrams: Introduction

 \subsection{Background}

-\paragraph{Ordered binary decision diagrams.} The ordered binary decision diagram (OBDD)~\cite{Lee59BSTJ,Ake78IEEETC} is one of the data structures that have been most often used for decades to represent Boolean functions in practical situations, such as VLSI design, formal verification, optimization of combinatorial problems, and machine learning, and it has been extensively studied from both theoretical and practical standpoints (see standard textbooks and surveys, e.g., Refs.~\cite{Bry92CSUR,MeiThe98Book,DreBec98Book,Weg00Book,Knu09Book,Bry18BookChapter}).
+\paragraph*{Ordered binary decision diagrams.} The ordered binary decision diagram (OBDD) is one of the data structures that have been most often used for decades to represent Boolean functions in practical situations, such as VLSI design, formal verification, optimization of combinatorial problems, and machine learning, and it has been extensively studied from both theoretical and practical standpoints (see standard textbooks and surveys, e.g., Refs.~\cite{Bry92CSUR,MeiThe98Book,DreBec98Book,Weg00Book,Knu09Book,Bry18BookChapter}).
 Moreover, many variants of OBDDs have been invented to more efficiently represent data with properties observed frequently in specific applications (e.g., Refs.~\cite{Min93DAC,BryChe95DAC,BahFroGaoHacMacParSom97FMSD,ClaMcmZhaFujYan97FMSD,Min11SAT}).
-More technically speaking, OBDDs are directed acyclic graphs that represent Boolean functions and also known as special cases of oblivious read-once branching programs in the field of complexity theory.
-The reason for OBDDs' popularity lies in their nice properties --- they can be uniquely determined up to the isomorphism for each function once \emph{variable ordering} (i.e., the order in which to read the variables) is fixed and, thanks to this property, the equivalence of functions can be checked by just testing the isomorphism between the OBDDs representing the functions.
+More technically speaking, OBDDs are directed acyclic graphs representing Boolean functions and also known as special cases of oblivious read-once branching programs studied in the field of complexity theory.
+The reason for OBDDs' popularity lies in their nice properties --- they can be uniquely determined up to isomorphism for each function once \emph{variable ordering} (i.e., the order in which to read the variables) is fixed and, thanks to this property, the equivalence of functions can be checked by just testing the isomorphism between the OBDDs representing the functions (this can be done in linear time since each OBDD is a directed acyclic graph with a single source node and labeled edges).
 In addition, binary operations such as \textsc{AND} and \textsc{OR} between two functions can be performed efficiently over the OBDDs representing those functions~\cite{Bry86IEEETC}.
 Since these properties are essential in many applications, OBDDs have gathered much attention from various research fields.
-To enjoy these nice properties, however, we actually need to address a crucial problem, which is that OBDDs may vary exponentially in size depending on their {variable ordering}.
-For instance, a Boolean function $f(x_1,\dots, x_{2n})=x_1x_2+x_3x_4+\dots+x_{2n-1}x_{2n}$ has the a $(2n+2)$-sized OBDD for the ordering $(x_1,\dots, x_{2n})$ and a $2^{n+1}$-sized OBDD for the ordering $(x_1,x_3,\dots, x_{2n-1},x_2,x_4,\dots,x_{2n})$~\cite[Sec.~8.1]{MeiThe98Book} (see \autoref{fig:OBDDs} for the case where $n=6$).
-This is not a rare phenomenon; it could happen in many concrete functions that one encounters.
-Thus, since the early stages of OBDD research, one of the most central problems has been how to find an optimal variable ordering, i.e., one that minimizes OBDDs.
+To enjoy these nice properties, however, we need to address a crucial problem, which is that OBDDs may vary exponentially in size depending on their {variable ordering}.
+For instance, a Boolean function $f(x_1,\dots, x_{2n})=x_1\cdot x_2+x_3\cdot x_4+\dots+x_{2n-1}\cdot x_{2n}$ ("$\cdot$" and "$+$" denote AND and OR, respectively) has a $(2n+2)$-sized OBDD for the ordering $(x_1,\dots, x_{2n})$ and a $2^{n+1}$-sized OBDD for the ordering $(x_1,x_3,\dots, x_{2n-1},x_2,x_4,\dots,x_{2n})$~\cite[Sec.~8.1]{MeiThe98Book} (see \autoref{fig:OBDDs} for the case where $n=3$).
+This example is not rare; it could happen in many concrete functions one encounters.
+Thus, since the early stages of OBDD research, one of the most central problems has been finding an optimal variable ordering, i.e., one that minimizes OBDDs.
 Since there are $n!$ permutations over $n$ variables, the brute-force search requires at least $n!=2^{\Omega(n\log n)}$ time to find an optimal variable ordering.
-Indeed, finding an optimal variable ordering for a given function is an NP hard problem.
+Indeed, finding an optimal variable ordering for a given function is an NP-hard problem (see~\autoref{sec:RelatedWork} for the studies on the hardness).